CTI-Buddy/UCIT/README.md

 # Universal Cyber Incident Taxonomy (UCIT)

-The Universal Cyber Incident Taxonomy (UCIT) is a practical, open-source framework for labeling and classifying cyber incidents.
+The Universal Cyber Incident Taxonomy (UCIT) is a practical, open-source framework for labeling and classifying cyber incidents based on MITRE ATT&CK.
 It’s designed to provide clear, consistent short-form naming for security events—usable in real-time during detection and response, and structured enough to support long-term analysis and reporting.

 Most existing frameworks (like those from CISA, DoD, or Verizon) suffer from vague categories, ambiguous overlap, or a lack of behavioral depth.
 UCIT was built from the ground up to fix that.